jcatapang/bias-cavs/README.md

 # bias-cavs
 A framework for probing and explaining internal bias in large language models

-This repository contains the code and materials for the Bias-CAV framework, featured in the research paper entitled "Explaining Bias in Internal Representations of Large Language Models via Concept Activation Vectors".
-This framework is a novel approach that leverages concept activation vectors to diagnose and explain internal gender bias in large language models (LLMs).
-Our method provides a layer-wise analysis of model activations to reveal where bias is introduced, amplified, or mitigated.
-In addition, we propose principled strategies for debiasing that are informed by our mathematical framework.
+This repository contains the code and materials for the **Bias-CAV** framework, featured in the research paper _"Explaining Bias in Internal Representations of Large Language Models via Concept Activation Vectors."_ Bias-CAV is a novel diagnostic tool that leverages concept activation vectors (CAVs) to probe the **internal representations** of large language models (LLMs) for **gender**, **racial**, **professional**, and **political** biases.
+Our method conducts a **layer-wise analysis** to uncover where bias is introduced, amplified, or mitigated—enabling both insight and intervention.

-The manuscript introducing this framework has been accepted as a long paper at the 29th International Conference on Natural Language & Information Systems ([NLDB 2025](https://www.jaist.ac.jp/event/nldb2025/)), to be presented in July 2025 in Kanazawa, Japan and published in Springer.
+The manuscript has been accepted as a long paper at the **29th International Conference on Natural Language & Information Systems** ([NLDB 2025](https://www.jaist.ac.jp/event/nldb2025/)), to be held in July 2025 in Kanazawa, Japan, and will be published by **Springer**.

 ## Table of Contents